| By Chuck Schaeffer

 Third, the organization must assess and design its culture and capabilities to deliver upon the vision.
 This is where the CRM strategy takes shape.
 The CRM strategy must be designed with an outside-in customer focus and include an integrated mix of culture, people, business processes and enabling technology.
 Developing a business case is helpful in prioritizing the activities from a benefits and ROI perspective.
 This means that benefits must be expressed in measurable value and tied with costs.
 The business case should also identify the WIIFM (What’s In It For Me) for all CRM stakeholders.

 Finally, the company should develop a prioritized delivery plan in order to achieve its SMART objectives pursuant to forecasted results.
 I recommend the plan start small, iterate and be agile in order to support the inevitable learning and adjustments.
 Also, the CRM strategy and supporting plan must be led by business leaders and supported by IT staff.
 When CRM projects are instead led by IT staff, it suggests a lack of strategy and that the primary CRM enablers (the users) are not the champions in achieving the vision.

-As the great Yogi Berra once said, “if you don’t know where you’re going, you probably won’t get there”.
+As the great Yogi Berra once said, “if you don’t know where you’re going, you will end up someplace else”.
 And from a CRM perspective, I’d advise that starting a CRM software implementation without a clear strategy is a lot like boarding the wrong train.
 You can try running down the corridor in the other direction, but it’s really a futile effort.